CAG: Cache-Augmented Generation

 Summary

 - There can be errors in the documents/data it selects as results for a query.
-For example it may select the wrong document or give priority to the wrong document. - It may interduce security and data issues 2️⃣.
+For example it may select the wrong document or give priority to the wrong document. - It may introduce security and data issues 2️⃣.

 - It introduces complication